 Christians are free from observing the Sabbath.
 The purpose of gathering on Sundays (Fridays in Middle Eastern countries) is to worship God and enjoy fellowship with other Christians.
 There are no rules that make church attendance mandatory.
 However regular church attendance is a principle that Paul the apostle urged the early believers to abide by, (Hebrews 10:25).

 My parents might be right they might be wrong.
-Still I must always treat them with respect.
+Still, I must always treat them with respect.
 They deserve my gratitude.
-When they are wrong correct them respectfully and suggest a good alternative that they might consider.
+When they are wrong to correct them respectfully and suggest a good alternative that they might consider.

 Bad mouthing other people is a way of murder.
 Hollywood justifies murder in the name of justice.
 Revenge belongs to God and he will make everything right at the end.
 God has setup governments and rules to deal with injustice.